How to Check Your Credit Score 101

 - You’re looking for a more in-depth credit report (which isn’t provided with the free option)

 - You’re wanting to cross-reference your report as it had noticeably different scores from each bureau

-If you do decide to pay for the report, you’ll follow the same process as the free report but with this one additional step:
+If you decide to pay for your credit report, you’ll follow the same process as the free report but with this extra step:

-There are three ways you can access your credit report:
+There are three ways you can receive your credit report:

-- Fill out the online form explained in the previous step
+- Filling out the online form explained in the previous step

-- Order your report by phone by simply calling the number TransUnion Canada and Equifax Canada provide on their websites.
+- Ordering your report by phone.
 A representative will ask you to confirm your identity by answering a few personal questions, then you’ll receive it in the mail within 1-2 weeks.

-The benefit to requesting your credit report in person is that you’ll receive it the same day.
-Both Equifax Canada and TransUnion Canada have offices located throughout Canada.
-Unfortunately, neither bureau has an office in Manitoba.
-Here’s the full list of all provincial locations for both bureaus.
+- In person.
+When you request your credit report in person, you can receive it the same day.
+Equifax and TransUnion have offices located throughout Canada, although neither bureau has an office in Manitoba.

-The primary thing to understand about your report is what each letter and number means.
-They act as a type of code for lenders to tell the credit bureaus how you are at repaying loans.
+It’s important to understand what each letter and number on your credit report means.
+They act as a code for lenders to explain how well you repay your loans.

 These codes have two parts: